-Clare has written this book partly in response to husband's query, "What will happen to my diaries when I die?"
+Clare has written this book partly in response to her husband's query, "What will happen to my diaries when I die?"

-She is mindful also of Pope Benedict's recent request for a renewed study of the Bible which
+She is mindful also of Pope Benedict's recent request for a renewed study of the Bible which history of the English Catholic Church from 1939 until the present day.

 Bert had wanted all his life.
 She has provided a unique and personal insight into the